FOREX -Dollar surge cools, eyes on Yellen, inflation

 unlikely to make that decision in the next month or two."

-the euro marginally higher, while there was little sign at an EU
+0800 GMT, while there was little sign at an EU summit of the

 The dollar index is up 2 percent on the week, putting it on